 Ethan Pines talks about photographing Elizabeth Holmes for Forbes

 And friends keep asking me, What was it like at the company?
 What did you see around their offices?
-How was it spending a few hours with the woman who appears to be a narcissistic, delusional fraud, maybe even a sociopath?
-The short answer is, I now see clearly how her starry-eyed investors were taken in.
+How was it spending a few hours with the woman who may be a delusional fraud, perhaps even a sociopath?

 As for Holmes herself, photographing her was entirely different from what you might think.
-While she apparently sought to emulate Steve Jobs — his mythically genius status, his black minimalist wardrobe, his change-the-world ambitions, his megalomania — she did not adopt his difficult demeanor, at least on the day we spent with her.
+While she supposedly sought to emulate Steve Jobs — his mythically genius status, his black minimalist wardrobe, his change-the-world ambitions — she did not adopt his difficult demeanor.
 Jobs was reputed to be an awful jerk.
-Holmes was polite, genuine, easygoing, friendly, accessible and an engaged conversationist.
+Holmes was polite, genuine, easygoing, friendly, accessible and an engaged conversationalist.
 She asked about me and my crew, never dominating the conversation.
 She did her own hair and makeup (quite well).
-She spent much of her time on set without her her P.R. person around.
+She spent much of her time on set without her P.R. person around.

-I’ve photographed a lot of tech CEOs — Sundar Pichai at Google, Elon Musk at Spacex, Kevin Systrom at Instagram, Jen-Hsun Huang at Nvidia, Tom Siebel at C3 IoT, Patrick Soon-Shiong at Nantworks, Travis Kalanick at Uber, etc. — and they all either have very little time, a specific way they want to be portrayed, or both.
+I’ve photographed a lot of tech CEOs — Elon Musk, Sundar Pichai at Google, Jensen Huang at Nvidia, etc. — and they all either have very little time, a specific way they want to be portrayed, or both.
 Some have that CEO swagger, some are immersed in their own deep thoughts.
-Yet Elizabeth Holmes was surprisingly malleable, seemingly a blank slate.
+Yet Holmes was surprisingly agenda-less.

 She ceded control, trusted us with the shoot and took direction well.
 She didn’t come out of the gate with fake investor-friendly smiles and body language, nothing smug, no crossed-arm power poses like subjects tend to do for Forbes.
 I asked her to relax her face completely and just look into the camera, and we got those doe-eyed blank expressions you see in the posters.
-Between her black turtleneck, shaped black jacket and asymmetrical hair, she had a bit of a sci-fi look, and I told her so.
-She appreciated the compliment.
-She was a bit of a dream subject, and I think I was developing a crush on her.
+Between her black turtleneck, shaped black jacket and asymmetrical hair, she had a bit of a sci-fi look.
+I told her so, and she appreciated the compliment.
+She was a bit of a dream subject.

 She gave us a lot of time, which is unusual.
-After setting up for about three hours beforehand, we shot her in three different locations for at least a couple of hours.
-In two of the setups I asked if we could have some blood samples in the shots, and I found it a bit weird that they had these tiny, fake blood containers just sitting around, at the ready … for what?
+After setting up for about three hours, we shot her in three different locations for at least two hours.
+I asked if we could have some blood samples in the shots, and I found it a bit weird that they had these tiny, fake blood containers sitting around … for what?
 Publicity?
-Internal presentations?
-Employee morale?
-There was also a metal cart labeled Ebola in the lab where we shot, which freaked us out a bit.
+Presentations?
+Guess you can’t use real blood in an investor pitch.
+There was also an (empty) metal cart labeled Ebola in the lab where we shot, which freaked us out a bit.

 If you’ve seen footage of her talking, you’ve probably noticed her unusually low voice.
 There are rumors that she deliberately lowered her voice to compete in the male-dominated tech field, but I don’t recall it being that low, and I think I would have remembered something so odd.
 What I do remember is being charmed by this young, attractive, billionaire visionary who spent time with me and my crew and made us feel important.

 You couldn’t help liking her, wanting to believe her, itching to embrace the dreamy future she promised.
-I could see how investors and the media were taken in, just as I was.
-How bizarre to look back and realize that we were in the belly of a massive fraud machine, the deception happening all around us.
-It’s hard to know what was real and what was fake, both in the company and in Holmes herself.
+Is this how investors and the media were purportedly taken in?
+How bizarre to look back and realize that we might have been in the heart of a massive fraud.
+It’s hard to know what was real and what was fake.
 By the end, perhaps not even she knew.

 Recommended Posts